(Consolidated figures. Figures in parentheses refer to the same period of 2014 unless otherwise stated).

-The credit quality of the bank’s loan portfolio is satisfactory, loss and default levels are low, and there are no concentrations in non-performing and problem exposures.
+The credit quality of the bank’s loan portfolio is satisfactory, and loss and default levels are low.

-The bank expects a falling rate of GDP growth as a result of declining oil investment.
-A weaker Norwegian krone has impacted positively on export industries, and will partially offset some of these effects.
+The bank expects a falling rate of GDP growth as a result of reduced oil investment.
+This will be partly offset by international growth and a weaker Norwegian krone which will impact positively on export industries.
 The bank also expects moderate growth in lending to mid-Norway’s business sector ahead as a result of the low level of investment.

 The bank expects unemployment to show a slight increase, but to remain relatively low.
-This, combined with continued real wage growth and a low interest rate level, suggests that loss risk in the bank’s retail banking portfolio will continue to be low.
+This, combined with continued real wage growth and a low interest rate level, suggests that loss risk in the bank’s retail banking portfolio will remain low.

-Credit demand from Norwegian households remains higher than wage growth and will be heavily affected by the trend in house prices.
-If house prices stagnate, or fall, there is a risk that the household saving rate will quicken and that this will result in reduced turnover for parts of Norwegian business and industry.
+Credit demand from Norwegian households remains higher than income growth and will be heavily affected by the trend in house prices.
+If house prices stagnate, or fall, there is a risk that the household saving rate will quicken and that this will result in reduced turnover and sales for parts of Norwegian business and industry.

 The bank’s results are affected directly and indirectly by fluctuations in the securities markets.
 The indirect effect relates above all to the bank’s stake in SpareBank 1 Gruppen, where both the insurance business and fund management activities are affected by the fluctuations.